SkylineCommunications/dataminer-docs-connectors/connector/doc/Telefonia_por_Cable_S.A_de_C.V._SPA_CPE_Indexer.md

 ## How to use - 1.0.1.X

-With this range of the driver, there is no setup required.
-The driver now uses files created by the Data Aggregator module within DataMiner.
-Once the Data Aggregator jobs are set up and running the driver will go to the directory and process the files.
+With this range of the connector, no setup is required required.
+The connector uses files created by the DataMiner Data Aggregator module.

+Once the Data Aggregator jobs are set up and running, the connector will go to the directory and process the files.